ellysh/bash-programming-from-scratch/manuscript/answers.md

 16580
 ```

-If the integers are signed, the bitwise operations for the first pair (1122 and 908) are the same.
-For the second pair, the calculation is different.
-Let's consider it.
+If the integers are signed, the bitwise operations give the same results for the first pair of numbers 1122 and 908.

-First, we get the value of the 49608 and 33036 numbers in the two's complement:
+Let's calculate the bitwise operations for signed two-byte integers 49608 and 33036.
+First, you should represent these numbers in the two's complement this way:
 {line-numbers: false}
 ```
 49608 = 1100 0001 1100 1000 -> 1011 1110 0011 1000 = -15928